marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 ACK Range Length:

-: A variable-length integer indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.
-That is, the smallest packet acknowledged in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged field.
+: A variable-length integer indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged with the same ECN code point.
+That is, the smallest packet acknowledged in the range with the same ECN code point is determined by subtracting the First ACK Range Length value from the Largest Acknowledged field.

 ECN Marking:

 : The ECN code point all packets in this range were received with: Non-ECT is encoded as 0, ECT(1) as 1, ECT(0) as 2 and CE as 3.
-Values larger than or equal to 4 are invalid, and the receiver MUST close the connection with a FRAME_ENCODING_ERROR if it receives an ACK range with an invalid value.
+Values larger than or equal to 4 are invalid, and the receiver MUST close the connection with a FRAME_ENCODING_ERROR if it receives an ACK range with an invalid ECN marking value.

 ## ACK Ranges {#ack-ranges}